Academic Support Program

 • Successfully completing the requirements of an Academic Support Program designed to help you set goals and strengthen your study skills.
 You will receive an email before the semester with details on how to proceed.

-If you fail to meet minimal standards at the end of the probation semester, the Academic Standards Committee may choose to dismiss you from NYU Shanghai.
+If you fail to meet minimal standards at the end of the semester of academic concern, the Academic Standards Committee may choose to dismiss you from NYU Shanghai.

 What is Academic Standing?

-Students who earn a cumulative GPA between 2.0 to 2.25 (including 2.0) will receive an academic warning and students will be placed on academic probation if the student fails to earn a 2.00 (or higher) cumulative GPA or semester GPA.
-A student in academic probation who is placed on academic probation for two consecutive semesters will be academically suspended (may not schedule classes) for two consecutive semesters.
-A student returning from academic suspension who fails to meet minimum standards after returning from a suspension is subject to a dismissal action.
+Students who earn a cumulative GPA between 2.0 to 2.25 (including 2.0) will receive a notice of academic alert.
+Students who fail to earn a 2.00 (or higher) cumulative GPA or semester GPA will receive a notice of academic concern.
+Students who receive a notice of academic concern for two consecutive semesters will be placed on a required leave for two consecutive semesters (may not schedule classes).
+Students who fail to meet the minimum standards after returning from a required leave is subject to an academic dismissal action.

 Academic Status Standards